Benefits of KPI Reporting (Key Performance Indicators)

 Once you set the KPIs, you’re constantly monitoring them and improving accordingly.

 Metrics vs KPI

-- How much is your revenue growth?
+- How big is the growth of your revenue?

 - How is your business performing?